cardano-foundation/developer-portal/docs/smart-contracts/overview.md

 - The smart contract is a piece of code that allows a decentralized system to operate.

 ## Programming languages
+- [Aiken](aiken) - for on-chain validator scripts only: a language & toolchain favouring developer experience.
 - [Marlowe](marlowe) - a domain-specific language, it covers the world of financial contracts.
+- [opshin](opshin) - a programming language for generic Smart Contracts based on Python.
 - [Plutus](plutus) - a platform to write full applications that interact with the Cardano blockchain.
+- [plu-ts](plu-ts) - Typescript-embedded smart contract programming language and a transaction creation library.